himg90/omscs-notes/content/extra/transaction_isolation.md

 * <a href="https://stackoverflow.com/questions/11043712/what-is-the-difference-between-non-repeatable-read-and-phantom-read" target="_blank">What is the difference between Non-Repeatable Read and Phantom Read? - StackOverflow</a>
 * Ch 7: Transactions, Designing Data-Intensive Applications (DDIA) by Martic Kleppmann

-## Transaction Basics: Excerpts from DDIA
+## Transaction Basics: Excerpt from DDIA

-> With the hype around this new crop of distributed databases(NoSQL databases), there emerged a popular belief that transactions were the antithesis of scalability, and that any large-scale system would have to abandon transactions in order to maintain good performance and high availability [5, 6].
-On the other hand, transactional guarantees are some‐ times presented by database vendors as an essential requirement for “serious applica‐ tions” with “valuable data.”
+> With the hype around this new crop of distributed databases(NoSQL databases), there emerged a popular belief that transactions were the antithesis of scalability, and that any large-scale system would have to abandon transactions in order to maintain good performance and high availability.
+On the other hand, transactional guarantees are sometimes presented by database vendors as an essential requirement for “serious applications” with “valuable data.”
 Both viewpoints are pure hyperbole.

 > One database’s implementation of ACID does not equal another’s implementation.
 For example, ..., there is a lot of ambiguity around the meaning of isolation